International students

 The Mobility Office will send a letter of invitation to all students from non-European universities.

-Within 8 days of arrival in Italy, students from outside Europe must apply for a residence permit at one of the authorized post offices.
+Within 8 days from arrival in Italy, students from outside Europe must apply for a residence permit at one of the authorized post offices.
 This document will allow you to stay in Italy for study purposes for a period of more than 90 days.

 As an example of global architecture, the IULM University building adds further value to the excellence of its teaching.
 Following the model of the American campuses, the Athenaeum is a very modern complex, technologically advanced and equipped with structures and spaces designed to give space to study, research, but also to moments of socialization.